cablehead/vanilla/xx/notes.md

 ### ways to send:

 - pipe: blocks on send, can only have one recver
+    - one sender, one recver

 - dealer: one sender, many recvers

 - tee: when all are ready, give to all

 - broadcast: give to all that are ready
+    - one sender, many recvers

 - value: when set always ready, can broadcast updates
+    - one sender, many recvers

 ### not sure if this is a sender or a recver .. i think recver??